-Toyota Camry owners have reported 54 problems associated with power window (under the visibility category).
+Toyota Camry owners have reported 54 problems related to power window (under the visibility category).

-The vehicle's vehicle identification number (VIN) was 4T1BK46K47_.
 2007 Toyota Camry.
 Consumer writes in regards to power window recall notice.
 The consumer stated after learning about the recall on October 11, 2012, she didn't receive the notice, until November 30, 2012.
-It was Monday, December 3, 2012 when this power window issue occurred.

 See all problems of the 2007 Toyota Camry.